Later (talk show): 1994–1996: Greg Kinnear

 In addition to his daily duties on Later and Talk Soup, Kinnear pursued acting work in Hollywood.
-Over three months during fall 1994, as part of the casting process for the upcoming remake of Billy Wilder's 1954 romantic comedy-drama Sabrina, Kinnear was summoned for conversations with film director Sydney Pollack and producer Scott Rudin who had begun considering 31-year-old television host for the part of a billionaire's playboy son (played by William Holden in the original movie), reportedly solely off Kinnear's television performances on E! and NBC.
+Over three months during the fall of 1994, as part of the casting process for the upcoming remake of Billy Wilder's 1954 romantic comedy-drama Sabrina, Kinnear was summoned for conversations with film director Sydney Pollack and producer Scott Rudin, who had begun considering 31-year-old television host for the part of a billionaire's playboy son (played by William Holden in the original movie), reportedly solely off Kinnear's television performances on E! and NBC.
 The part had previously been offered to superstar Tom Cruise, the star of Pollack's 1993 box-office hit The Firm, who turned it down due to a scheduling conflict.
 Following a screen test in October 1994, Kinnear was offered the part just before Christmas.
 After signing on to the big-budget motion picture, Kinnear quit Talk Soup as his contract with E! expired in January 1995.
-For their part, NBC executives decided to accommodate Kinnear by allowing him to be away from the show for months, starting in February 1995, as Kinnear's film role required being on location in Glen Cove, New York on Long Island's North Shore.
+For their part, NBC executives decided to accommodate Kinnear by allowing him to be away from the show for months, starting in February 1995, as Kinnear's film role required him to be on location in Glen Cove, New York on Long Island's North Shore.
 In order to cover for his absence, he taped close to four weeks of original shows before leaving for New York City.
 The network had Kinnear periodically fly back to Los Angeles to tape more shows in bulk as Later with Greg Kinnear temporarily discontinued the practice of being taped daily.
-By late May 1995, they resorted to doing a week of reruns, then bringing in Rosie O'Donnell in mid-June to guest host for a week followed by showing reruns for four consecutive weeks.
+By late May 1995, they resorted to doing a week of reruns, then bringing in Rosie O'Donnell in mid-June to guest host for a week followed by four consecutive weeks of reruns.
 By mid-July 1995, Kinnear resumed his daily duties on Later.

-In December 1995, the movie Sabrina opened to middling reviews and disappointing box-office results.
-Still, the favorable exposure led to more movie offers for Kinnear and press speculation whether he would now be leaving Later.
-From March 1996, he was again absent from the show to shoot a movie; this time it was the comedy Dear God directed by Garry Marshall who offered Kinnear the lead role having first met him while appearing as a guest on Later.
+The remake of Sabrina opened in December 1995 to middling reviews and disappointing box-office results.
+Still, the favorable exposure led to more movie offers for Kinnear and press speculation as to whether he would leave Later.
+He took another leave of absence from the show in March 1996 to shoot the comedy film Dear God, directed by Garry Marshall, who offered Kinnear the lead role, having first met him while appearing as a guest on Later.
 Covering for Kinnear's absence this time, NBC prepared a guest host lineup for six consecutive weeks: Jon Stewart, Alexandra Wentworth, Jay Thomas, David Alan Grier, Peter Tilden, Jeff Cesario, and George Wallace.